 Home Inspectors do a visual, non-invasive examination of a homes current condition.
-Most Inspectors inspect the roof, attic, heating/cooling system, water heater, appliances, plumbing, electrical, windows and occasionally swimming pools, sprinkler systems and structural issues.
+Most Inspectors inspect the roof, attic, heating/cooling system, water heater, appliances, plumbing, electrical, windows.
+Occasionally they’ll inspect swimming pools, sprinkler systems and structural issues.
 Their primary focus is to look for items needing repair or replacement along with fire and safety issues, not cosmetic issues.
-Most Inspectors will go over their findings immediately after the inspection, which is usually followed by a written report with photographs.
+Most Inspectors will go over their findings immediately after the inspection.
+This is usually followed by a written report with photographs.

 So, are Home Inspectors always right?
 Not always.

-Last year I worked with buyer’s who were involved in a situation where the Inspector was 100% wrong, but since he was a licensed professional they believed him and didn’t want to get a second opinion or even look at any documentation proving he was wrong.
+Last year I worked with buyers who were involved in a situation where the Inspector was 100% wrong.
+However, since he was a licensed professional they believed him.
+So they didn’t want to get a second opinion or even look at documentation proving he was wrong.
 It was an unfortunate situation that could have been avoided had the Inspector reported his findings and kept it at that.

-When hiring a Home Inspector I highly recommend finding out their qualifications and if anything comes up in the report that’s questionable or of concern get a second opinion from someone who is licensed and specializes in that industry.
-Home buyer’s should also do a final walk-through of the property prior to closing to make sure everything is still in the same working order as it was at the inspection because Home Inspectors do not provide warranties.
+Home buyers should also do a final walk-through of the property prior to closing.
+The purpose is to make sure everything is still in the same working order as it was at the inspection.

 If you think this article, Are Home Inspectors always Right?, was an interesting read and helpful, please share it across your social media platforms!